epiverse-trace/cleanepi/README.md

 | **find_duplicates**     | detect and return duplicated rows from the input dataset                                                                                                                                              |
 | **remove_duplicates**   | remove detected duplicated rows                                                                                                                                                                       |
 | **WIP**                 | work in progress                                                                                                                                                                                      |

+## Quick start

+The main function in **cleanepi** is `clean_data(),` which calls functions for almost all standard data cleaning tasks, such as removal of empty and duplicated rows and columns, replacement of missing values, etc. However, each function can also be called independently to perform a specific task.

 `clean_data()` returns a `list` containing `data.frame` for the processed input data and a `list` of reports for each operation.
 Below